First Gap Year Travel: Welcome

 Taking a gap year can be one of the most rewarding and enjoyable life experiences for people from all ages but everyone also has a duty to minimise their impact on the environment and local culture as they travel.
 By travelling responsibly, a fine balance between having a great travel or work experience and preserving the environment can be achieved.
 Finally, taking a gap year is no longer just the preserve of students taking a break from education.
 Nowadays, gap years are for everyone including students, people taking a career break gap year, grown up gap years and families taking a year off to travel across the world or a continent.
 Planning and financing a gap year can be difficult but the rewards and experiences obtained by carrying out a gap year are priceless.

-While you can find many fine accommodations while traveling, timeshare rentals offer some of the more convenient and comfortable places to stay.
-Travelers don't have to settle for hotels and if you travel to the same locations consider timeshares for sale as a travel alternative.
+While you can find many fine accommodations while traveling, timeshares offer some of the more convenient and comfortable places to stay.
+Travelers don't have to settle for hotels.
+Browse timeshares for sale on the resale market as a travel alternative to hotels.